When software is released, it usually comes with a license that restricts the way it can be used.

 One license is compatible when you can take the code under one license, modify it, and re-license it under the other license.
 Usually is only unidirectional, converting the permissive license into the more restrictive license.

-Two licenses are not compatible when you cannot exchange the licenses.
+Two licenses are not compatible when you cannot convert the licenses in any way.

 To check which licenses are compatible with GPL, please check this external link.